zadpaw/binder/README.md

 **Limitations**
-At present, Binder is limited to basic applications, primarily those located on the C drive.
-We plan to expand the application by adding new features to provide users with even greater convenience.
+Binder is no longer limited to applications located only on the C drive, now, it prompts up a file explorer in which you can choose almost any application youve got saved!